The Diabetes - Diet Connection

 The ketogenic diet, more commonly known as ‘Keto’, is a low-carbohydrate, high-fat diet that emphasizes unrefined products.
 Similar diets include the Atkins diet.

-While placing the focus on natural sources of nutrition is always good, and the ketogenic diet can have excellent short term benefits, in the long term this diet can be disastrous for insulin resistance and your diabetes health in the long-term.
+While placing the focus on natural sources of nutrition is always good, and the ketogenic diet can have excellent short term benefits, in the long term this diet can be disastrous for insulin resistance and your diabetes health.

 The Final Word: If you’d like to read more about exactly why this emphasis on minimizing carbs is bad in the long run, you can dive deeper into the science in this article debunking 7 misleading statements about ketosis and ketogenic diets.